David Rosenberg (poet)

-David Rosenberg (born August 1, 1943, in Detroit, Michigan) is an American poet, biblical translator, editor, and educator.
+David Rosenberg (born August 1, 1943) is an American poet, biblical translator, editor, and educator.
 He is best known for The Book of J (with Harold Bloom) and A Poet's Bible, which earned PEN Translation Prize in 1992.
 The Book of J stayed on The New York Times bestseller list for many weeks.

 Biography

 David Rosenberg was born on August 1, 1943, in Detroit, Michigan to Herman and Shifra Rosenberg.
 His father worked in the popcorn business and his mother worked as a seamstress.
 Rosenberg is married to Rhonda Rosenberg, a public health scientist.
 They currently live in Miami, Florida.

 Education

 Rosenberg graduated with a B.A. in creative writing from the University of Michigan in 1964.
 He got his M.F.A. from Syracuse University, M.F.A. in 1966.
 He did additional graduate work at the University of Essex in England from 1970 to 1972 and at Hebrew University of Jerusalem from 1980–82.